TeenyCloud/TeenyCloud.github.io/_posts/2013-10-10-vim-config.md

 ---
-layout: post
-title: "The best Vim config (for me)"
+title: "The best vim config (for me)"
 description: "A set of plugins to turn Vim into the best IDE"
-category: articles
+category: blog
 tags: [Vim, Editor, Coding]
-comments: true
+image: "assets/images/nerd-tree.jpg"
 ---

 Some time ago, [I wrote about a Vim config](http://old-blog.teenycloud.com/2012/05/vim-configuration.html) which was more focused on Node.js.
 I used it in conjunction to [AutoComplPop](http://www.vim.org/scripts/script.php?script_id=1879) and a set of other plugins.
 However, I had to patch the auto-completion plugin for it to behave the way I wanted and it still didn't quite work the way I hoped (or I simply failed to use it correctly).